d4l-w4r/BaconGameJam06/README.md

 ###TODO:

+  * implement player collisions as mask rather than rectangle
   * implement obstacles as array to have them more scalable
   * fix dirty clock hack cause it messes up jumping
   * implement camera for side scrolling